ManuelS0usa/image-upload-app/README.md

-# Image Uploader
-#### Simple app capable to display and upload images.
+# Simple app capable to display and upload images.
 First approach do django framework.

 ## Running the Project Locally